OsioLabs/emphandbook/02welcome/06getting_started.md

 Our team uses a variety of different communication methods and tools in order to collaborate with one another.
 This section covers the essentials you'll want to focus on initially, and the other tools and processes will fall into place as you go.

 ## Communication
-Effective and ongoing communication within Lullabot Education is essential.
+Effective and ongoing communication within Osio Labs is essential.
 As a distributed company, there's not a way to just "show up" without communicating it.
 The better communication tools you have, the better you'll be able to do your work.
 One important aspect of our communication is to document our decisions.
 We often hash things out in phone conversations or Slack chats, and those are hard to track down later or for others to be aware of if they weren't involved.
 Whenever we have a decision on a topic that affects the whole company or others on the team, it should be recorded in a more permanent medium.
 Often this can be an email to the entire team, but it may also make more sense to record decisions in GitHub tickets or Trello cards if they are about active tasks.

 Here is an overview of the main tools we use and how we use them.